-Our calculations indicate that the FNP is not projected to be depleted, so the Municipal Bond Index Rate is not used in the determination of the SEIR for either the June 30, 2018 or the June 30, 2019 TPL.
+Our calculations indicate that the FNP is not projected to be depleted, so the Municipal Bond Index Rate is not used in the determination of the SEIR and calculation of the TPL as of June 30, 2019 or June 30, 2020.
 The SEIR is 7.50%, the long-term assumed rate of return on investments in effect at the current and Prior Measurement Dates.
 Please see Paragraph 31.b.(1) for more explanation of the development of the SEIR.